wahflz/openwrt-guides/compiling-kismet-capture.md

 # Compiling Kismet Capture for OpenWrt

+This guide should help those who are trying to install the old kismet-drone package on OpenWrt.
+I tested this on my Netgear R6700 v2 using OpenWrt 23.05.4 and Kismet 2023-07-R1.
+Websockets worked fine, but I have not tested SSL yet.
+I also compiled this for the Linksys E8450 with no issues.

 To follow this guide, you'll need to have access to a Debian-based Linux distro.
 Ubuntu on WSL works fine.
 Most of these commands will be run relative to the OpenWrt source directory.